MarcoKuehne/marcokuehne.github.io/README.md

 Use the terminal inside RStudio.
 Copy paste into terminal with: `CTRL + SHIFT + V`.

-### Configuration

-First, configure github user information on your system.
-Use the R builtin terminal:

-- `git config --global user.email MAIL`
-- `git config --global user.name NAME`

-Now, you can commit (upload) changes from RStudio to Github Pages.

 ### Basic Work Routine

 Make changes to the `README.md` via GitHub web interface.
 I need to `pull` these changes into RStudio.
 Check the right upper panel "Diff".
 Select `pull`.
 You can also find big blue down and green up arrows.

 I add this sentence.
 I save on RStudio, thus it appears as a change to `README.md` in the Git panel.
 I select this file and green up arrow (push).
 I enter my credentials and close (see <https://docs.github.com/en/get-started/getting-started-with-git/why-is-git-always-asking-for-my-password>).
 Here you might use a personal access token.
 I click `commit`, enter a commit message, click `commit` again and close the extra window.

+### git config

+First, configure github user information on your system.
+Use the R builtin terminal:

+- `git config --global user.email MAIL`
+- `git config --global user.name NAME`

+Now, you can commit (upload) changes from RStudio to Github Pages.
+Check out `git config --list`.

 ### git init